api-platform/schema-generator/README.md

 Data models provided by Schema.org are popular and have proved efficient.
 They cover a broad spectrum of topics including creative work, e-commerce, event, medicine, social networking, people, postal address, organization, place or review.
-Schema.org has its roots in [a ton of preexisting well designed vocabularies](http://schema.rdfs.org/mappings.html) and is successfully used by more and more websites and applications.
+Schema.org has its roots in [a ton of preexisting well-designed vocabularies](http://schema.rdfs.org/mappings.html) and is successfully used by more and more websites and applications.

 Pick up schemas applicable to your application, generate your PHP model, then customize and specialize it to fit your needs.